Blood doping: Notable blood doping cases

 Tour de France rider Alexander Vinokourov, of the Astana Team, tested positive for two different blood cell populations and thus for homologous transfusion, according to various news reports on July 24, 2007.
 Vinokourov was tested after his victory in the 13th stage time trial of the Tour on July 21, 2007.
 A doping test is not considered to be positive until a second sample is tested to confirm the first.
 Vinokourov's B sample has now tested positive, and he faces a possible suspension of two years and a fine equal to one year's salary.
 He also tested positive after stage 15.

 Vinokourov's teammate Andrej Kashechkin also tested positive for homologous blood doping on August 1, 2007, just a few days after the conclusion of the 2007 Tour de France (a race that had been dominated by doping scandals).
 His team withdrew after the revelation that Vinokourov had doped.

 According to Russian investigators, 19-year-old New York Rangers prospect and Russian hockey player Alexei Cherepanov was engaged in blood doping for several months before he died on October 13, 2008, after collapsing on the bench during a game in Russia.
 He also had myocarditis.

 The German speed skater and five-fold Olympic gold medalist Claudia Pechstein was banned for two years in 2009 for alleged blood doping, based on irregular levels of reticulocytes in her blood and the assumption that these levels were always highest during competitions.
 Her mean reticulocyte count over the ten years from 2000 to 2009 was 2.1% during top events like Olympic Games and during world championships.
 At world cup races the mean reticulocyte was 1.9% and during training phases 2.0%.
-The Court of Arbitration for Sport confirmed the ban in November 2009 in stating: "...once the possibility of a blood disease has been safely excluded...".
+The Court of Arbitration for Sport confirmed the ban in November 2009 after her haematologist excluded the possibility of a blood disease.

-In September 2010, the Swiss Federal Supreme Court rejected the athlete's appeal, stating that Pechstein's inherited blood anomaly had been known before ("die vererbte Blutanomalie bekannt gewesen sei").
+In September 2010, the Swiss Federal Supreme Court rejected the athlete's appeal, stating that Pechstein's inherited blood anomaly had been known before.